Sometimes, it may seem like your preschooler has the innate ability to push you to the outer edge of your patience. And that's on a good day.

 Fix it: Don't overreact.
 Know that telling a fib or two is a normal part of your child's development.

 And don't get hung up on the lie itself, Cohen says.
-For instance, if your little Pinocchio is denying he had anything to do with a spill, you can say matter-of-factly, "You feel bad about that and I understand."
+For instance, if your little Pinocchio is denying they had anything to do with a spill, you can say matter-of-factly, "You feel bad about that and I understand."

 Effective parenting takes time, patience, and love.
 It also takes remembering that changes may not happen overnight.
 But as the old maxim goes, "If at first you don't succeed, try, try again."
 And again.